projectsbyKD/projectsbyKD/README.md

 About Me:

 - 🔭 I’m currently working on ... growing my skills in cybersecurity
-- 🌱 I’m currently learning ... how to build more secure networks
+- 🌱 I’m currently learning ... how to build more secure networks and how to code/script
 - 🤔 I’m looking for help with ... all things cybersecurity and networking
 - 💬 Ask me about...best cybersecurity practices
 - ⚡ Fun fact: ...
 TACOS ARE LIFE